-B) January 4, 2013: Plaintiff shall file an amended complaint.
-Plaintiff may handwrite in his changes.
+B) May 24, 2013: Plaintiff shall file an amended complaint.
+Plaintiff may hand-write in his changes.
 The caption of the document shall be changed to identify it as the amended complaint.
 Plaintiff shall replace all references to Doe defendants with the names provided to him by the state.
 Plaintiff shall not make any other changes to his complaint without first asking for and receiving permission from the court.

-Note well: If plaintiff does not file an amended complaint identifying the Doe defendants by the deadline, then this court could dismiss all of plaintiff's claims against the answers to plaintiff's amended complaint.
+Note well: If plaintiff does not file an amended complaint identifying the Doe defendants by the deadline, then this court could dismiss all of plaintiff's claims against the Doe defendants.

-Doe defendants.

-C) February 1, 2013: The now-identified Doe defendants shall file and serve their
+C) June 14, 2013: The now-identified Doe defendants shall file and serve their answers to plaintiff's amended complaint.